 The majority of us deal with psychological stress on a daily basis in some capacity.
 And our bodies weren't built to handle this constant stress.
 Therefore, the constant release of cortisol by the adrenal glands may have some unwanted effects on our health.

 What Kinds of Menstruation Changes Are Stress-Related?

 A person's period duration and the symptoms they feel during their menstrual cycle may be impacted by high levels of stress.
 High levels of stress are linked to the following:

 Premenstrual symptoms such as bloating, nausea, breast tenderness, and weight fluctuations are present.

 Menstrual periods can be irregular, having longer or shorter cycles than usual.

 Stress at a high enough level may even completely halt menstruation and ovulation.
 Cortisol instructs the hypothalamus to suspend the menstrual cycle, resulting in functional hypothalamic amenorrhea.
-This is also what occurs when a woman stops her periods as a result of excessive exercise or starvation.
+This also occurs when a woman stops her period due to excessive exercise or starvation.
 In times when the body might not be ready to support a healthy pregnancy, our bodies are attempting to protect us in this way.

 Effective Stress Management Techniques

 Everybody deals with stress to some extent, and eliminating it entirely isn't always feasible or realistic.
-However, there are actions you can take to alter how it impacts you.
+However, you can take actions to alter how it impacts you.
 You can be better prepared for stressful situations by consciously relaxing and focusing on yourself.
 Some good tactics are to:

 Pay attention to your feelings and prioritise your mental health.